This website is intended for healthcare professionals only.

 Ruxolitinib cream has become the first FDA-approved treatment for the re-pigmentation of skin in patients with non-segmental vitiligo

-According to a press release by the manufacturer Incyte, ruxolitinib cream has been approved by the US Food and Drug Administration for the treatment of non-segmental vitiligo.
+Ruxolitinib cream has been approved by the US Food and Drug Administration for the treatment of non-segmental vitiligo, the manufacturer Incyte has announced.

 Ruxolitinib cream: clinical efficacy

-Although ruxolitinib cream has yet to be approved by the European Medicines Agency, it is currently under review by the organisation.
+Ruxolitinib cream has yet to be approved by the European Medicines Agency, but it is currently under review by the organisation.